 Those who investigate the cause of the crash will consider many factors when determining liability.
 These factors could include other negligent driving behaviors, if they contributed to the accident, such as:

 How an Attorney May Help to Limit Your Degree of Liability

-If you forgot to put your headlights on or use your turn signal, you may share some liability for a car accident.
+If you forgot to put your headlights on, you may share some liability for a car accident.
 However, if the other driver was speeding or driving impaired or distracted, your attorney may be able to limit your liability.

 Our qualified attorneys are prepared to gather supporting evidence that may help strengthen your claim and limit your liability, if we determine that you may have a case.